What is browser fingerprinting tracking?

 Why cookies are unreliable identifiers of web users

 Cookies cannot be used as a reliable method of identifying customers if they use cookie cleaners, such as CCleaner, to clear all cookies regularly.
 Moreover, many users set their browser settings to clear cookies when the browser is closed.
 I clean my computer’s cookies all the time, especially after I access a bank account.
-Consequently, when I log on to my gmail account, Google sends me an email message that the device that I am using was not recognised – That if it was not me accessing my account, to change my password.
+Consequently, when I log on to my gmail account, Google sends me an email message that the device that I am using was not recognised – That, if it was not me accessing my account, to change my password.
 That has to be because I have removed Google’s cookies.
+(Update: Since I wrote this article, I am no longer receiving these messages, therefore Google must be using browser fingerprinting now instead of cookies.]

 How can you stop browser fingerprinting tracking?